-Cloud storage sites like Google Drive make it easy to backup and access files from anywhere and create and manage documents, spreadsheets, presentations, surveys.
-Google Drive is excellent and free, but if you want better syncing and privacy then there are better Google Drive alternatives ⇣ out there.
+Google Drive makes it easy to access and share files from anywhere and create and manage documents, spreadsheets, presentations, surveys.
+Google Drive is excellent and free, but if you want better security, syncing, and privacy then there are better Google Drive alternatives ⇣ out there.

 Cloud storage has changed the ways in which the world captures data.
 It has taken over as the main method of data storage: Forget about rooms filled with filing cabinets just sitting there taking up space, time, and manpower to sift through it.